balupeddireddy08/FastAPI-for-AI-Projects/README.md

 # 🚀 FastAPI for AI Projects - Learn by Building Real Apps!

-Transform from beginner to API expert by building **9 exciting projects** - from a coffee shop management system to an AI-powered assistant!
+Transform from beginner to API expert by building **Exciting projects** - from a coffee shop management system to an AI-powered assistant!
 Each project teaches core FastAPI concepts through hands-on development.

 ## 🎯 What You'll Build